 Every other hotel and travel agency will offer you a ‘countryside tour’ including a visit to the tarsiers.
 Make sure you ask to be taken to the Corella sanctuary, not to one of the for-profit places near Loboc, where tarsiers snatched from the wild are kept in inhuman conditions and tourists are allowed to do as they please around them.

 2) Explore the Chocolate Hills

-After the tarsiers, the Chocolate Hills are Bohol’s second ‘signature sight’ – a seemingly-endless expanse of dome-shaped hills, surrounded by forest and rice paddies.
+After the tarsiers, the Chocolate Hills are the second place in the list of things to do in Bohol – a seemingly-endless expanse of dome-shaped hills, surrounded by forest and rice paddies.
 The moniker ‘chocolate’ comes from the fact that after the dry season the grass covering the hills dries out, making them resemble row upon row of Hershey’s kisses.

 The Chocolate Hills of Bohol cover an area of about 50 square km near the town of Carmen, in the central part of the island.
 They’re limestone karst hills and formerly laid on the bottom of the ocean, before being raised by tectonic uplift.

 There are several local legends that explain the origin of the Chocolate Hills.
 My favourite is that of an immortal giant named Arogo, who fell in love with a mortal woman.
 He was so stricken by grief at the death of his lover that he cried and cried, flooding the plain.
 When his tears dried, the Chocolate Hills were formed.